Part 2: Objects and Properties

 3. Select the Basic - Attitude page.

-Coordinated Turn Attitude
+Choosing the Coordinated Turn attitude

 This profile computes the roll (banking) of an aircraft based on a balancing of the forces acting on the aircraft, assuming a zero angle of attack The angle between the body X axis and the projection of the velocity vector onto the body XZ plane.
 The velocity vector is the velocity of the object as observed in the object's central body fixed coordinate system. and no slip condition.
 There are many reasons why you would use a coordinated turn.
-For instance, you are modeling an aircraft with a fixed Sensor () object which is acting as a camera's field-of-view.
+For instance, you are modeling an aircraft with a fixed Sensor () object which is acting as a camera's field of view.
 Maybe you're making a movie and you want the Aircraft () object to roll like a real aircraft.

 2. Select Coordinated Turn.